gophercloud/gophercloud/STYLEGUIDE.md

 - For methods on a type in `results.go`, the receiver should be named `r` and the variable into which it will be unmarshalled `s`.

-- Functions in `results.go`, with the exception of functions that return a `pagination.Pager`, should be named returns of the name `r`.
+- Functions in `requests.go`, with the exception of functions that return a `pagination.Pager`, should be named returns of the name `r`.

 - Functions in `requests.go` that accept request bodies should accept as their